wclr/yalc/README.md

 - Run `yalc update my-package` to update the latest version from store.
 - Run `yalc update` to update all the packages found in `yalc.lock`.
-- While update if yalc'ed package has `scripts.postupdate` this command will run in host package dir.
 - `preyalc` and `postyalc` scripts will be executed in target package on add/update operations which are performed while `push`
 - if need to perform pre/post `scripts` on update of particular package use `(pre|post)yalc.package-name` name for script in your `package.json`.
 - update `--update` (`--upgrade`, `--up`) to run package managers's update command for packages.